A Unified Approach to Workflow Automation & Data Integration

 With everything in one connected ecosystem, developers can explore available data in one centralized location rather than scouring through different sources, connecting outside third-party applications, or waiting for permission to get access to key data.
 Tasks like calling customer details or searching for parts information is quicker and easier because Data Hub enables curation to ensure that everything is described appropriately.

 Data Hub allows you to bring data into the Workflow Editor to develop workflows that naturally integrate with your organization’s data and programs.
 With Workflow Editor, you can use your data tables for the applications and processes you have and build on top of them, integrating data and logic.

 If you’re concerned about access controls, the Data Hub Catalog has governance as a first-class concern.
 In an era of ever-increasing fears around data safety and security, good data protection is vital.
 With these offerings, there’s no need to worry, as the Data Hub Catalog lets you set who can access data, assign ownership, and tag sensitive pieces of information.

 In addition, External Entities respect the underlying security of downstream systems, ensuring the chain of trust isn’t broken.
 In these ways, data security has been designed directly into the platform.

 Low-code offers a solution that can serve you now and into the future.
 In fact, Gartner predicts that 65 percent of application development will be via low-code by 2024.

-2020 taught us the importance of remaining agile and transforming processes quickly.
+Recent years have taught us the importance of remaining agile and transforming processes quickly.
 With millions working from home, companies scrambled to find ways to digitize processes and incorporate workflow automation on the fly.
-Gartner suggests that the impact of moving to digital-first processes and automation is only going to increase in the coming years, with over 70 percent of commercial businesses focusing on hyperautomation.
+Gartner suggests that the impact of moving to digital-first processes and automation is only going to increase in the coming years, with 80 percent of commercial businesses focusing on hyperautomation.